Our most sustainable year yet!

 Zero Waste to landfill and a plastic free event, the 2020 Bath Half had its most sustainable year to date.

 Replacing plastic bottles with tap water and compostable cups – courtesy of our partner Wessex Water – was rated 67% ‘Excellent’ to ‘Good’ in our post race survey, with 45% of respondents telling us they brought their own refill bottle to the event, and 90% of runners regularly using a refill bottle during their training.

 Working together towards a more sustainable future

-This year we are working with A Greener Festival to further investigate the impacts of this event, quantifying our findings and developing a strategy for the future.
-Alongside this, we are joining with other major UK & EU road races to share ideas, knowledge and develop a sustainability framework within the road race industry.
+In 2020 we worked with A Greener Festival to further investigate the impacts of this event, quantifying our findings and developing a strategy for the future.
+Alongside this, we have been working with other major UK & EU road races to share ideas, knowledge and develop a sustainability framework within the road race industry.
 We are excited to see how this develops, working together towards a more sustainable future.

-This year we have put in place a number of schemes and partnerships to help reduce our environmental impact.
-You can read all about these below…
+In 2020 we put in place a number of schemes and partnerships to help reduce our environmental impact.
+You can read about these below…

 New for the 2020 race: